Extreme sport: Mortality, health, and thrill

 Extreme sports may be perceived as extremely dangerous, conducive to fatalities, near-fatalities and other serious injuries.
 The perceived risk in an extreme sport has been considered a somewhat necessary part of its appeal, which is partially a result of pressure for athletes to make more money and provide maximum entertainment.

 Extreme sports is a sub-category of sports that are described as any kind of sport "of a character or kind farthest removed from the ordinary or average".
 These kinds of sports often carry out the potential risk of serious and permanent physical injury and even death.
 However, these sports also have the potential to produce drastic benefits on mental and physical health and provide opportunity for individuals to engage fully with life.

 Extreme sports trigger the release of the hormone adrenaline, which can facilitate performance of stunts.
 It is believed that the implementation of extreme sports on mental health patients improves their perspective and recognition of aspects of life.

 In outdoor adventure sports, participants get to experience the emotion of intense thrill, usually associated with the extreme sports.
 Even though some extreme sports present a higher level of risk, people still choose to embark in the experience of extreme sports for the sake of the adrenaline.
 According to Sigmund Freud, we have an instinctual 'death wish', which is a subconscious inbuilt desire to destroy ourselves, proving that in the seek for the thrill, danger is considered pleasurable.

-Ableism and extreme sports

-Disability scholarship can help challenge what the word "extreme" in "extreme sports" means.
-Scholar Sarah Jaquette Ray describes how risk in adventure sports is dependent upon the threat of disability, which provides meaning to “extreme” endeavors, while adventure culture’s focus on physical fitness often makes people with disabilities invisible within the extreme sports community.
-In these ways, extreme sport culture is actually defined by ableism.

-Jaquette Ray also writes about the contradiction presented by technology in outdoor risk culture: disability is often understood as reliance on non-natural equipment, yet extreme sports rely deeply on gear and are still seen as a form of "natural" human performance.
-The technologies that make the outdoors accessible to people with disabilities are qualitatively different from the technologies used in extreme sports, and yet only the former are seen as unnatural.
-This contradiction reveals adventure culture’s fear of disability because disability is fundamentally about dependence on other people and technology.
-Writer and scholar Eli Clare has written extensively about his experience with disability in the outdoors, stating “Part of claiming disability is choosing this messy, imperfect work-in-progress called interdependence.”